Increasing Cash Flow Part 2 – Gross Margin

 Let’s take a closer look at these options:

-Increase Pricing:
+Increase Pricing

 The rate you charge is a direct reflection of your industry and market.
 First, every company needs to determine their niche within the industry.
 Are you the low-cost provider (and thereby quality and service are secondary)?
 Are you the Rolls-Royce of your industry, so you garner a high price because of the high-end quality and service you provide?